HaocanSun/haocansun.github.io/_pages/about.md

 </div>
 </div>

+# 📖 Under review

+- **The Journal of Sex Research Under Review R2** [Feasibility and Impact of School-Based Online Comprehensive Sexuality Education in China: A Cluster-Randomized Controlled Trial](https://github.com/HaocanSun/Wellcome-my-papers/blob/main/Feasibility%20and%20impact%20of%20school-based%20online%20comprehensive%20sexuality%20education%20on%20Vocational%20High%20School%20Students%3A%20a%20cluster-randomized%20controlled%20trial%20%20.pdf), **Haocan Sun**, Shuangyu Zhao, Hanxiyue Zhang, Kun Tang
+    - This is an article I really like, though the review process seems to be challenging.
+I used a parallel process latent growth model to track the nonlinear growth trajectories of sexuality knowledge and attitudes, and a mixed effects model to assess whether sexuality education impacts behavioral indicators.

+- **Health Communication Under Review R3** [How we discuss AIDS in China: mapping the AIDS Week health campaign on social media](https://github.com/HaocanSun/Wellcome-my-papers/blob/main/How%20we%20discuss%20AIDS%20in%20China%20mapping%20the%20AIDS%20Week%20health%20campaign%20on%20social%20media.pdf), **Haocan Sun**, Rudong Zhang, Xuan Li, Kun Tang
+    - This article analyzes 48,437 posts from the annual AIDS Week (a nationwide AIDS health campaign) between 2018 and 2021.
+Using topic modeling, it examines the topics people discussed and applies CDA to explore the underlying power dynamics.

+- **Science Communication Under Review** My Thesis [Effect of Emphasizing the Climate Change Background to Cultivate Supporters and Information Engagers of Genetically Modified Crops](https://github.com/HaocanSun/Wellcome-my-papers/blob/main/Effect%20of%20Emphasizing%20the%20Climate%20Change%20Background%20to%20Cultivate%20Supporters%20and%20Information%20Engagers%20of%20Genetically%20Modified%20Crops.pdf), Dechuan Liu, **Haocan Sun**, Jinghong xu
+    - DI am responsible for the methodology section of a paper, which examines how background framing strategies in news reports (specifically, the positive impact of genetically modified crops on climate) influence people's attitudes and behaviors toward GMOs.
+The study employs an online experiment and uses Latent Moderated Structural Equations (LMS) to analyze the data.

 # 💡 On-Going Projects

 - [Development and Validation of the Human-GAI Trust Scale](https://osf.io/mk8d9/), **Haocan Sun**, Weizi Liu, Di Wu, Guoming Yu, Mike Yao
     - Existing scales have not kept pace with the transformations introduced by GAI, lacking a validated reflective scale and tests of cross-cultural invariance.
 This study introduces the interpersonal paradigm (human-to-human) into human-AI interaction, develops and validates a GAI trust scale, and examines its applicability across different cultural contexts in China and the United States.

+- [Development and Validation of the GAI Problematic Use Scale](https://osf.io/mk8d9/), **Haocan Sun**, Di Wu, Weizi Liu, Guoming Yu, Mike Yao
+    - Existing scales have not kept pace with the transformations introduced by GAI, lacking a validated reflective scale and tests of cross-cultural invariance.
+This study introduces the interpersonal paradigm (human-to-human) into human-AI interaction, develops and validates a GAI trust scale, and examines its applicability across different cultural contexts in China and the United States.

+- 🌟 My Thesis [Neural signals predict information sharing across cultures](https://osf.io/37kba/), **Haocan Sun**, Guoming Yu
+    - Dr. Emily Falk and Dr. Scholz's team found that brain regions associated with valuation, self, and social processing accurately predict the shareability of information at a population level, outperforming self-reported sharing intentions.
+I replicated this study in the context of Chinese-language and health news.
+In a pilot study (n=6), I found that brain regions associated with self-related processing accurately predicted engagement metrics (shares, comments, and likes), whereas self-reported sharing intentions were unrelated to these metrics.The formal experiment will be conducted in December with a sample size of 40 (n=40).

 # 🎖 Honors and Awards
 - *2021.10* Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.